IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 Let's see a concrete example of this problem first:

-1. Change the `Numbers` class so that it every 9th tuple has id 'A' and all other tuples have id 'B'.
-This is simulating a sensor B that reports  much more frequently than sensor A.
+1. Change the `Numbers` class to simulate a sensor B that reports  much more frequently than sensor A. Modify it so that every 9th tuple has id 'A' and all other tuples have id 'B'.

     ~~~python
     def get_id(count):